undergrad-partner-school

 Any financial aid given to a student who does not meet the requirements for need-based aid is considered non-need-based aid.
 The most popular forms of non-need-based financial aid for students are loans and grants, like Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.

 Institutional non-need-based scholarships or grants were given to 207 students overall (including freshmen) at Oakland Community College in 2021.
 61 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total amount of institutional scholarships and awards that were not based on financial need was $269,772.
+The total amount of non-need-based institutional scholarships/grants was $269,772.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.

 Majors